NidzamuddinMuzakki/go-lib-common/errors/README.md

     sql, args, err := squirrel.ToSql()
     if err != nil {
-        // will wrap error from squirrel.ToSql() with ErrSQLQueryBuilder wrapErr := liberrors.WrapWithErr(err, ErrSQLQueryBuilder)
+        // will wrap error from squirrel.ToSql() with ErrSQLQueryBuilder return nil, 0, liberrors.WrapWithErr(err, ErrSQLQueryBuilder) // will return error to client and send notify to slack if error >= 500
-        // will set logCtx to wrapErr
+		// OR
-        return nil, 0, liberrors.SetLogCtx(wrapErr, logCtx)
+        return nil, 0, liberrors.WrapWithErr(err, ErrSQLQueryBuilder).WithNotify() // will return error to client and force to send notify
     }

 ```